Whitemark

 Whitemark is a rural residential locality on Flinders Island in the local government area (LGA) of Flinders in the North-east LGA region of Tasmania.
-The 2016 census recorded a population of 301 for the state suburb of Whitemark.
+The 2021 census recorded a population of 308 for the state suburb of Whitemark.

 It is the main settlement of Flinders Island.

 Buildings

 Whitemark has a local pub, called the Flinders Island Interstate Hotel.

-It also has a post office, a supermarket, a bakery, a petrol station, a mechanic, and a library as well as small local produce businesses.
+It also has a post office, a supermarket, a bakery, a petrol station, a mechanic, an Anglican church and a library as well as small local produce businesses.

 History

 Whitemark was gazetted as a locality in 1970.
 The name may be derived from a conspicuous white mark placed by an early surveyor.